Aryan-Garg/Aryan_CV/README.md

 ---

-The icons below my name will take you to these links (in the same order):
+**The icons below my name will take you to these links (in the same order):**
 1. LinkedIn: https://www.linkedin.com/in/aryan-garg-ba511819b/
 2. GitHub: [https://www.github.com/Aryan-Garg/](https://github.com/Aryan-Garg)
 3. Email: aryangarg019@gmail.com
 4. Phone.
 No: +918219383122

+> The explicit links version does not have icons and has the details explicitly.

 > Recommended viewing: Download PDF and use Adobe Acrobat Reader.